 - Finally, if you don’t respond, severe action may be taken for not being cooperative with the ATO.

 If you can’t pay the tax on time, at least maintain healthy communication with the ATO to avoid getting into trouble.
 Even if you can’t manage to pay the debt within the time, it is advisable to lodge your activity statements and tax returns on time.
 If you are somewhere struggling with the tax debts, get help from the Tax Lawyer Perth.
+Check out tax relief new york city ny for more information.

 What kind of action will be taken?